On Integrability of Type 0A Matrix Model in the Presence of D brane: Perturbation by momentum modes

-In this subsection we will consider type 0A matrix model with the time t compactified on a circle of radius R, perturbed by momentum modes ${V_{\frac{n}{R}}}$ in the presence of D brane.
-We know that the presence of D brane change the tachyonic background \cite{openclosedual} so that we need to go through collective field theory analysis to understand how the MQM wave function in a perturbed background with a D brane is related to the one without a brane.
+In this section we will consider type 0A matrix model with the time t compactified on a circle of radius R, perturbed by momentum modes ${V_{\frac{n}{R}}}$ in the presence of D brane and evaluate the partition function.
+Before going to the theory with D brane, in the next two subsections we will briefly review, the wave function in a background perturbed by momentum modes and Lax formalism